Foundations of regular variation on topological spaces: Random closed sets

-Further translation invariant ideals on $\sK_c^d$ are generated by the moduli $\modulus(K)=V_i(K)^{1/i}$, where $V_i$ with $i=1,\dots,d$ is one of the intrinsic volumes, see \cite[Chapter~4]{schn2}.
+Further translation-invariant ideals on $\sK_c^d$ are generated by the moduli $\modulus(K)=V_i(K)^{1/i}$, where $V_i$ with $i=1,\dots,d$ is one of the intrinsic volumes; see \cite[Chapter~4]{schn2}.
 All these functions are continuous in the Hausdorff metric.
-Particularly important examples are $V_d$ which is the Lebesgue measure and $V_1$ which is proportional to the mean width.
+Particularly important examples are $V_d$ which is the Lebesgue measure (or $d$-dimensional volume) and $V_1$ which is proportional to the mean width.

 \paragraph{Vague convergence of measures on closed sets and regular variation} A random element $X$ in $\sF$ with the Borel $\sigma$-algebra generated by the Wijsman topology is said to be a \emph{random closed set}.
-It is well known that $X$ is a random closed set if and only if $\{X\cap G\neq\emptyset\}$ is measurable for all open sets $G$, see \cite[Theorem~1.3.3]{mo1}.
-If $\XX$ is locally compact second countable Hausdorff, $G$ above may be replaced by a compact set $K$ and then the distribution of a random closed set is uniquely determined by the probabilities
+It is well known that $X$ is a random closed set if and only if $\{X\cap G\neq\emptyset\}$ is measurable for all open sets $G$; see \cite[Theorem~1.3.3]{mo1}.
+If $\XX$ is locally compact second-countable Hausdorff, $G$ above may be replaced by a compact set $K$ and then the distribution of a random closed set is uniquely determined by the probabilities

 for all compact sets $K\in\sK$.
-Moreover, if $\mu$ is a (possibly infinite) measure on $\sF$, which is finite on $\sF_K$ for all $K\in\sK$ (or is finite on $\sF^K$ for all nonempty $K\in\sK$) then $\mu$ is uniquely determined by its values on $\sF_K$ (or $\sF^K$) for all nonempty compact sets $K$, see \cite[Theorem~1.1.33]{mo1}.
+Moreover, if $\mu$ is a (possibly infinite) measure on $\sF$, which is finite on $\sF_K$ for all $K\in\sK$ (or is finite on $\sF^K$ for all non-empty $K\in\sK$) then $\mu$ is uniquely determined by its values on $\sF_K$ (or $\sF^K$) for all non-empty compact sets $K$; see \cite[Theorem~1.1.33]{mo1}.

-\begin{remark} Vague convergence of measures on the family of nonempty closed sets of a locally compact second countable Hausdorff space is usually defined by working with the values of measures on the families $\sF_K=\{F\in \sF:F\cap K\neq\emptyset\}$ for all nonempty compact sets $K$ in $\XX$, see \cite[Page~130]{mo1}.
-These families build an topologically and scaling consistent ideal on $\sF$, which is also the Hadamard bornology on the family $\sF'$ of nonempty closed sets.
+\begin{remark} The vague convergence of measures on the family of non-empty closed sets of a locally compact second-countable Hausdorff space is usually defined by working with the values of measures on the families $\sF_K=\{F\in \sF\colons F\cap K\neq\emptyset\}$ for all non-empty compact sets $K$ in $\XX$; see \cite[Page~130]{mo1}.
+These families build a topologically and scaling consistent ideal on $\sF$, which is also the Hadamard bornology on the family $\sF'$ of non-empty closed sets.
 This choice is motivated by the fact that these families are compact in the Fell topology on $\sF'$ and form a convergence determining class.
-Note that this ideal contains all nonempty scaling invariant closed sets, and so does not satisfy (B$_0$). \end{remark}
+Note that this ideal contains all non-empty scaling-invariant closed sets, and thus does not satisfy Condition~\hyperref[condB0]{(B$_0$)}. \end{remark}